centrica-engineering/muon/docs/component-guidance/inputter.md

 #### Label

-Every single `muon-inputter` must have a label to identify the form control and should describe its purpose – which helps users understand.
+An input needs a label to identify the form control and should describe its purpose – which helps users understand.
 See https://www.w3.org/WAI/tutorials/forms/labels/

 #### Input area